PenguinMod/PenguinMod-Guidelines/PROJECTS.md

 We will make a better system for this soon.

-### Do not prevent access to "See Inside" your project.
+### Preventing or Removing access to parts of the site
-To approve your projects, moderators must be able to see the contents of the project.

-By removing the ability to See Inside the project, we can't verify the contents of your project and will have to remove it.
+If the moderators can not access the project and its contents from within the site, it will be removed.
+Examples:
+- Removing or preventing the use of the "See Inside" button
+- Removing or preventing the use of the "File" menu
+- Removing sprites, costumes or sounds if the project is opened

 ### Limits on Audio
 If any audio clips in your project are past the top of the audio preview in the Sounds tab,